-21 For each alternative, tables were developed that include the monthly release volumes that 22 are modeled to occur under differing water year release volumes.
-In most cases, the volumes in the tables represent some desired aspect of the alternatives and were developed by proportionally 23 24 scaling monthly volumes to the water year volume.
-However, in the minimum (7.0-maf) water 25 release years and in the higher water release years, the proportionally scaled monthly volumes in 26 the tables were sometimes adjusted up to meet minimum release constraints or down to powerplant capacity.
-All alternatives met the minimum release constraints and were within 27 28 powerplant capacity in an 8.23-maf release year.
-However, in some months for some alternatives 29 the proportionally scaled monthly volumes in the tables required adjustment to meet these 30 constraints.
+For each alternative, tables were developed that include the monthly release volumes that are modeled to occur under differing water-year release volumes.
+In most cases, the volumes in the tables represent some desired aspect of the alternatives and were developed by proportionally scaling monthly volumes to the water-year volume.
+However, in the minimum-water-release (7.0-maf) years and in the high-water-release years, the proportionally scaled monthly volumes in the tables were sometimes adjusted up to meet minimum release constraints or down to meet powerplant capacity.
+All alternatives met the minimum release constraints and were within powerplant capacity in an 8.23-maf release year.
+However, in some months for some alternatives, the proportionally scaled monthly volumes in the tables required adjustment to meet these constraints.

-32 For example, the proportionally scaled monthly volumes in a 7.0-maf year were not 33 always adequate to meet the minimum release requirement, as computed by the minimum hourly 34 releases and ramping constraints.
-In these instances, the monthly release volume was set to the 35 volume necessary to maintain minimum flow throughout the entire month.
-Similarly, in highvolume water release years, the proportionally scaled monthly volumes in the tables were 36 37 sometimes greater than the physical capacity of Glen Canyon Powerplant.
-In these instances, the 38 monthly release volume in the table was set to powerplant capacity, reallocating the excess into 39 other months of the water year.
-The annual release volume was not affected by these 40 modifications.
-41
+For example, the proportionally scaled monthly volumes in a 7.0-maf year were not always adequate to meet the minimum release requirement, as computed by the minimum hourly releases and ramping constraints.
+In these instances, the monthly release volume was set to the volume necessary to maintain minimum flow throughout the entire month.
+Similarly, in high-volume water-release years, the proportionally scaled monthly volumes in the tables were sometimes greater than the physical capacity of the Glen Canyon powerplant.
+In these instances, the monthly release volume in the table was set to powerplant capacity, reallocating the excess into other months of the water year.
+The annual release volume was not affected by these modifications.

 In addition to the physical capacity of the powerplant represented in the monthly tables input to CRSS, the maximum release capacity of Glen Canyon Dam (powerplant and bypass volume) can also affect modeled monthly release volumes, particularly in years with an annual release volume greater than 14.0 maf.
 The maximum release was modeled explicitly in CRSS as a function of reservoir head.
-Generally speaking, the maximum release was computed as

-45,000 cfs; this flow was converted to a daily volume and then multiplied by the number of days in the month to determine the monthly maximum release volume.
+In general, the maximum release was computed as 45,000 cfs; this flow was converted to a daily volume and then multiplied by the number of days in the month to determine the monthly maximum release volume.
 In months when the monthly release prescribed by the alternative was greater than the maximum capacity for the month, the monthly volume was capped at the physical capacity, and the remaining volume was released in the following month(s).

 Monthly release volume can also be affected by high-flow experiments (HFEs).
-For HFEs that required more water than was already allocated for the given month of the HFE, water was reallocated from later months to ensure the water year release volume remained the same.
-For this DEIS, the monthly reallocation of water for HFEs was modeled as a post-process to the sand-budget model (i.e., after the model determined the magnitude and duration of the HFE).
-Reservoir mass balance was computed for the affected months and the resulting monthly releases and reservoir elevations were then passed to the hydropower model.
+For HFEs that required more water than was already allocated for the given month of the HFE, water was reallocated from later months to ensure the water-year release volume remained the same.
+For this EIS, the monthly reallocation of water for HFEs was modeled as a post-process to the sand-budget model (i.e., after the model determined the magnitude and duration of the HFE).
+Reservoir mass balance was computed for the affected months, and the resulting monthly releases and reservoir elevations were then passed to the hydropower model.